 · Our living sacrifice should not be blind; it should be with eyes wide open to the goodness and glory of God.

 · Our living sacrifice should not be broken; it should be whole and complete to God.

-· Our living sacrifice should not be deformed or maimed; it should be with an inactive arm or leg, but ready to serve.
+· Our living sacrifice should not be deformed or maimed; it should not be with an inactive arm or leg, but instead be ready to serve.

 · Our living sacrifice should not be with ulcers or scabs, with diseased and troubled flesh evident for all to see.